ABob/vim/README.md

 My personal vim configuration: vimrc settings and plugins.

-This repository was created to make my vim configuration movable to my different platforms.
+This repository was created for synchronizing my vim configuration to my different platforms.
 Instructions were taken from http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/

 Plugins were installed over pathogen.
-New plugins should be added as submodules, if they are cloned from their git repositories.
+New plugins should be added as git submodules, if they are cloned from their git repositories.

 -To install this configuration on another machine, run:
 ```